 Example 2

-If Beverly is completing an appraisal on the environmentally contaminated property from Example 2, she will want to disclose the use of the hypothetical condition everywhere in her report that the value conclusion is stated.
-She might use wording similar to this:
+If an appraiser is completing an appraisal on the environmentally contaminated property from Example 2, he or she will want to disclose the use of the hypothetical condition everywhere in the report that the value conclusion is stated.
+The appraiser might use wording similar to this:

 The subject property is subject to known environmental contamination; however, for the purposes of this appraisal, it is appraised as though it is uncontaminated.
 This appraisal involves the use of a hypothetical condition, as the property is appraised contrary to what is known to exist as of the effective date of the appraisal.
 The use of this hypothetical condition might have affected the assignment results.

-Beverly can provide further explanation if she wishes to.
-But assuming there are no additional disclosures required by law, regulation, or agreement with the client, she is only required to comply with the minimum disclosure requirements of USPAP.
+The appraiser can provide further explanation if he or she wishes to.
+But assuming there are no additional disclosures required by law, regulation, or agreement with the client, the appraiser is only required to comply with the minimum disclosure requirements of USPAP.
+If the appraiser is using a form report, he or she may or may not check the “Subject to” box.
+USPAP does not instruct appraisers on how to fill out appraisal report forms.
+USPAP requires the appraiser to “clearly and conspicuously” disclose the use of the hypothetical condition.

 Hypothetical condition vs. extraordinary assumption